Skip to content

 A programmable ROM, also known as PROM, can be programmed by the user just once.
 After being programmed, the PROM behaves just like the ROM.

-Another type of ROM is Erasable Programmable Read Only Memory (EPROM).
+Another type of ROM is Erasable Programmable Read-Only Memory (EPROM).
 It can be erased by ultraviolet rays and then reprogrammed.
-In order to erase the EPROM, it has to be taken out of its normal circuit and placed in front of special ultraviolet eraser for several minutes.
+In order to erase the EPROM, it has to be taken out of its normal circuit and placed in front of a special ultraviolet eraser for several minutes.

 The disadvantages of EPROM are